Submission & Approval Process Guidelines for New Educational Videos, Apps, eTools and Publications Content

 For more information on the peer review process, please review the following documents:

 We ensure that no authors will be discriminated against based on the content they provide to improve worker health.
 We also understand some topics may be more sensitive than others.
-The fact remains that, if a topic is relevant to worker health and safety, we should craft informational content relevant to it that focuses on science rather than any political, economic, or social goal.
+The fact remains that if a topic is relevant to worker health and safety, we should craft informational content that focuses on science rather than any political, economic, or social goal.

 Ready to submit your idea?

 Please check out the AIHA University before submitting a proposal to avoid proposing a product that we already offer.
-You may want to contact us about product viability prior to submitting a proposal as we know our market and can help you focus your proposal.
+You may want to contact us about product viability before submitting a proposal, as we understand our market and can help you focus your proposal.